Zee-Iq/registration-form/README.md

-# Registration form with eventhandlers in React
+# Registration form with event handlers in React

 ### Registration Form with event handlers in React